keevitaja/myimages-pyrocms/readme.md

 ## Plugin

-All methods in library Myimages.php can be called from plugin.
+All methods in library Myimages.php can be called from plugin, except folder_array().

 ### `{{ myimages:url_thumb }}`